|

 Ordinary medical care institutions other than those shown on the list of vaccinating medical care institutions on the Toshinkyo website

-* The subsidy does not cover vaccinations at the examination center on the second floor of Kenpokaikan or the Health Insurance Society clinic and copayments paid after settlement of differences in amounts when using Toshinkyo contracted medical care institutions.
-Additionally, the subsidy does not cover influenza vaccinations not authorized by the Ministry of Health, Labour and Welfare of Japan (such as intranasal influenza live vaccines or FluMist).
+* The subsidy does not cover the costs of vaccinations received at the examination center on the second floor of Kenpokaikan or the Health Insurance Society clinic and the copayment paid after settlement of differences in amounts when using a Toshinkyo contracted medical care institution.

 Up to 2,000 yen/vaccination for one vaccination per person (up to the actual amount if less than 2,000 yen)